Guidance

 The statistics presented here relate to the number of people detected on, or shortly after, arrival to the UK through various irregular methods of entry.
 They do not include all those who enter the UK through irregular methods, nor the number of irregular migrants currently present in the UK.
 It is not possible to know the exact number of people currently resident in the UK without permission, nor the total number of people who enter the UK irregularly, and so we do not seek to make any official estimates of the illegal population.
 In June 2019, the Office for National Statistics (ONS) published a note on ‘measuring illegal migration’.

 Figures on detections may be affected by the levels of operational activity at the border and overseas, so should not be used to infer levels of irregular migration.
-Changes in detection could be a result of changes in operational activity (for example, changing number of patrols or vehicle checks) as well as changes in the number of people attempting to enter the UK irregularly and recording practices.
+Changes in detection could be a result of changes in operational activity (for example, changes in the number of patrols or vehicle checks) as well as changes in the number of people attempting to enter the UK irregularly and recording practices.

 7. Revisions to data